Your Happy Man Coach,

 This journey isn’t for anyone else but you.
 It’s not for your wife, your girlfriend, your kids, your family, your friends, your co-workers, or society as a whole.

-This journey is for YOU, so you can live a fully expressive life, so you can fully be the man you were born to be, the man you know you are inside.
+This journey is for YOU so you can live a fully expressive life, so you can fully be the man you were born to be, the man you know you are inside.

 You were born with joy.
 You were born happy and you can be happy again.
 You can reconnect with your masculine core, have friends, enjoy hobbies, have a healthy relationship with a woman who wants to be with you, earn what you want to earn, and live in the world as a calm, confident, and grounded man.

-Become the man you want to be.
+Stop suffering!
+Become the man you enjoy being.

-If any of my story resonates with you or you would like to talk with someone about improving your confidence, connecting with your masculine, dealing with separation or divorce, feeling worthy or not enough, or other issues you are experiencing as a man, then let’s set up a time to talk.
+If any part of my story resonates with you or you would like to talk with someone about improving your confidence, connecting with your masculinity, dealing with separation or divorce, feeling worthy or not enough, or other issues you are experiencing as a man, then let’s set up a time to talk.

+You don’t have to go through this alone.
 You are not required to join a men’s community or hire a private men’s coach.

 You just have to be willing to take the first step by reaching out and starting a conversation with a man who understands, will listen deeply, and who cares about you.

-Much love brother,
+Much love, brother,

 Charlie McKeever

-Happy Man Coach
+Your Happy Man Coach